ZachJDev/Probility/README.md

 which describe the amount of a given choice.
 It is `false` by default, which will cause the constructor to read the array as a collection of discrete objects.

 `usePool : false` will skip any pool initialization and cause the `chooseFomPool()` method to return an error.
-This is useful when dealing with very large collections of objects that have different probabilities of being chosen.
-In most cases, `usePool` can be left as `true`; its only downside is the size of the created array, and the speed gained from `chooseFromPool()` is usually worth it.
+Because of the different implementations of `choose()` and `chooseFromPool()`, the best option will be based on each use case: In general, `usePool: true` and `chooseFromPool()` are a better option for collections with many evenly -distributed choices, e.g. representing a deck of playing cards. `usePool: false` and `choose()` are a better option for collections with fewer and non-evenly-distributed choices, e.g. an urn with a two colors of balls with a constantly-changing ratio between them.

 `total` can be set to a number representing the total number of options in a state description array (i.e., a parsed array).
 It will **not** override the totals if whole numbers are used; it is useful when describing a collection